AlcibiadesCleinias/awesome-cursor-mpc-server/README.md

 ### 1. Environment Setup

-You can configure the server using environment variables or by creating a file at `src/env/keys.ts` (legacy method):
+You can configure the server using environment variables or by creating a file at `src/env/keys.ts` (legacy method, deprecated):

 ```typescript
 export const OPENAI_API_KEY = "your_key_here";